UrbsLab/STREAMLINE/docs/source/output.md

 The standard report focuses on training/CV experiment outputs.
 The replication report focuses on external validation outputs under the dataset replication folders.

+The first page of each report is intended to answer the practical questions users ask first: what dataset was run, what phases were run, which settings were used, what task type was evaluated, and where the strongest or tied metric results appear.

 ## Report Data